alphagov/govuk_schemas/README.md

 ## Running the test suite

-Make sure you have `govuk-content-schemas` cloned in a sibling directory:
+Make sure you have `publishing-api` cloned in a sibling directory:

 ```
 bundle exec rake